u3556490/folkbucket/scottish-ballads/jock-o-hazeldean.md

 - [n8] horse suitable for women to ride [9]
 - [n9] all
 - [n10] *kirk* means "church" (obviously), *deck'd* means "decorated" [10], *morning-tide* means "morning time"
-- [n11] *sought* means "searched", *baith* means "both" [6], *bower* is a dwelling [6] or more fittingly a bedroom [11]
+- [n11] *sought* means "searched", *baith* means "both" [scots-dict], *bower* is a dwelling [scots-dict] or more fittingly a bedroom [11]
 - [n12] away
 - [n13] with

 The song is about a lady eloping with her true love to avoid an arranged marriage [3].
-Once again the song uses ballad metre and you could sing this to House of the Rising Sun if you will.
+Once again the song uses ballad metre and you could sing this to House of the Rising Sun if you will; the song can be alternatively analysed to be written in fourteeners (each line having 14 syllables, or if you squint hard enough, two ballad metre lines joined together).

 Other versions of the lyrics can be found from [4, 5].